talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         Boolean includeOldVersions = false; // Boolean | Include all versions of every event type.
         Integer pageSize = 1000; // Integer | The number of items in the response.
         Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
         String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
-To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields. try {
+To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
+This is due to performance limitations. try {
-            InlineResponse20039 result = apiInstance.getEventTypes(name, includeOldVersions, pageSize, skip, sort);
+            InlineResponse20042 result = apiInstance.getEventTypes(name, includeOldVersions, pageSize, skip, sort);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling ManagementApi#getEventTypes");